bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Technology focused on women's health, including reproductive health, menstrual cycle tracking, fertility solutions, and maternal healthcare.

-We cover FemTech in varius resources:
+We cover FemTech in various resources:

 * Read more about [developing a successful FemTech solution](/blog/keys-to-succeed-in-femtech/).
 * Explore the diverse [world of FemTech with all its areas and innovators](/blog/femtech-key-areas-and-companies/).